LalleSX/4chanZ/README.md

 **Note: This is a work in progress.
 If a feature is checked off, it means it is implemented but not necessarily working as intended.**

 - [x] Image hover.
 Not on catalog yet
-- [x] Catalog improvements
+- [x] Catalog improvements:
+- Catalog loads with JSON instead of HTML
+- Catalog gifs play on the catalog.
+This makes the catalog feel more alive
 - [x] Added Header
 - [x] Settings menu.
-Needs to be optimized
+(Needs to be optimized)

 ## Planned Features